jflamy/owlcms4/docs/ZoomOBS.md

 ## Sound

 Normally there is nothing to do.
 OBS will grab sound from the default output device.
-Since Zoom does not send back your own sound to your own computer, the video operator will be able to participate in the Zoom meeting but the operator's voice will not be captured.
+Since Zoom does not send back your own sound to your own computer, the video operator will be captured that way.
+BUT beware that the local microphone is likely to show up in the Audio Mixer.
+Click on the icon at the bottom of the slider to mute the microphone to avoid being heard on the broacast.

 ## Setup Zoom